-The Jubilee River will not be available to provide protection from flooding of the River Thames to Cookham, Maidenhead,... for several weeks from 9 October 2020 while emergency repairs are carried out by the Environment Agency to Black Potts Weir.
+The Jubilee River was built to reduce the risk of flooding from the River Thames to over 3,000 properties in Maidenhead, Windsor, Eton and Cookham.
+It will not be fully operational for several weeks from 9 October 2020 while emergency repairs are carried out by the Environment Agency (EA) to Black Potts Weir.

-If you haven't done so already, it's a good time to signup for early warnings of flooding with the EA Floodline Warnings online or on 0345 988 1188.
+To signup for early warnings of flooding by phone, text or email visit the EA Floodline Warnings page or on call 0345 988 1188.